PAY RANGE: N23

 Works with data processing personnel to computerize municipal revenue and accounts payable systems; supervises the creation and maintenance of files; ensures that staff remains abreast of applicable municipal accounting and administrative laws and regulations; establishes priorities and deadlines as necessary.

-Monitors, reviews, and documents the work of accounting and financial support staff; monitors and documents the quality and level of their work; supervises accounting data processing work, monitoring and controlling computerized accounting systems and diagnosing production problems for the City's centralized accounting bureau in the maintenance of financial accounting information.
+Monitors, reviews, and documents the work of accounting and financial support staff; monitors and documents the quality and level of their work; supervises accounting data processing work, diagnoses production problems for the City's centralized accounting bureau in the maintenance of financial accounting information.

 Reviews pronouncements of changes in generally accepted accounting principles and accounting literature to ensure that the section is operating efficiently and adhering to generally accepted accounting principles.